TriplePlay: Enhancing Federated Learning with CLIP for Non-IID Data and Resource Efficiency: Proposed Approach

 \subsubsection{Generator's Goal}

-The generator, \(G\), aims to produce data that \(D\) will mistakenly classify as real.
-This is represented by the second term, \(\mathbb{E}_{z \sim p_z(z)}[\log(1 - D(G(z)))]\), which is the expected log probability that \(D\) incorrectly classifies fake data (generated by \(G\)) as real. \(G\) tries to minimize this term, making \(D(G(z))\) as close to 1 as possible, indicating \(D\) believes the fake data is real.
+The goal of the generator \(G\) is to produce data fake data that will be incorrectly classified by the discriminator \(D\) as real.
+In GANs model training, we consider expected log probability, \(\mathbb{E}_{z \sim p_z(z)}[\log(1 - D(G(z)))]\) that mistakenly classifies fake data as real.
+The generator tries to minimize this expected log probability so that the discriminator believes the fake generated data as real.